VE3NEA/ve3nea.github.io/helical.md

 - SMA female jack, 2 pcs.

 <a href="images/helical/materials.jpg" target="_blank"><img src="images/helical/materials.jpg" ></a>
+*Click on the image to enlarge.*

 I tried to make all dimensions accurate down to 0.5 mm, and took care to prevent damaging the conducting surfaces.
-I did not sand the PCB and tinned the edges of the walls as little as possible since solder has lower conductivity than copper.
+I did not sand the PCB, and tinned the edges of the walls as little as possible since solder has lower conductivity than copper.
 To make the coils, I filled the tube with sand and wound it on a plastic pipe of a suitable diameter.

-The height of the wall between the resonators had to be 71 mm, but the largest piece of two-sided PCB that I had was only 60 mm high, so I used it.
-I had to add a 20x20 mm piece on top of it to bring the coupling between the resonators in the desired range.
+The height of the wall between the resonators had to be 71 mm, but the largest piece of two-sided PCB that I had was only 60 mm high, so I used what I had.
+I added a 20x20 mm piece on top of it to bring the coupling between the resonators in the desired range.

 The two machine screws were added to tune the resonators to the desired frequency, and the third screw in the center was used to adjust the coupling.

 <a href="images/helical/filter_inside.jpg" target="_blank"><img src="images/helical/filter_inside.jpg" ></a>
 *Click on the image to enlarge.*

 The closing lid of the filter was attached with the copper on the outer side, to allow soldering it to the shield.
-Initially I soldered it only at two points per edge, since I had to remove it many times to make the adjustments.
+Initially I soldered the lid only at two points per edge, since I had to remove it many times to make the adjustments.
 Once all work was finished, I soldered it completely along all edges, but this did not change any of filter's characteristics, so obviously this was not necessary.

 <a href="images/helical/filter_outside.jpg" target="_blank"><img src="images/helical/filter_outside.jpg" ></a>
 *Click on the image to enlarge.*